mako314/EquipMe/client/FutureWork.md

 6. I thought about something for users while in the shower but forgot... pain

+7. Conversion rates, like how often a user actually goes through the rental agreement, then need to inquire about how often a user rents, so we can produce leads for owners to reach out.

 FIN----

 1. Incorporated useContext for User login authentication.
 Making sure that I have the user info everywhere with the way it's wrapped within my app!